pandas DataFrames

 sample12 KO typeB 3

-The first column contains the row names and the remaining columns contain information about our samples that allow us to categorize them.
+The first column contains the row names and the remaining columns contain information about our samples that we can use to categorize them.
 For example, the second column contains genotype information for each sample.
 Each sample is classified in one of two categories: Wt (wild type) or KO (knockout).
 What types of categories do you observe in the remaining columns?

-This metadata appears to describe the samples in our study.
-Each row holds information for a single sample, and the columns contain categorical information about the sample genotype (WT or KO), celltype (typeA or typeB), and replicate number (1, 2, or 3).
+This metadata describes the samples in our study.
+Each row holds information for a single sample and the columns contain categorical information about the sample genotype (WT or KO), celltype (typeA or typeB) and replicate number (1, 2 or 3).

 Inspecting the DataFrame

-There are a wide selection of base functions in R that are useful for inspecting your data and summarizing it.
-Let’s use the metadata file that we created to test out data inspection functions.
+There are a wide selection of base tools in Python that are useful for inspecting your data and summarizing it.
+Let’s use the metadata file that we created to test out data inspection tools

-For example, we can use the shape method to check the dimensions of our DataFrame, which will tell us how many rows and columns it contains:
+For example, we can use the shape attribute to check the dimensions of our DataFrame, which will tell us how many rows and columns it contains:

 metadata.shape